galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 **Plant-associated** dataset

 There are no certain ranking tables among Supplementary tables for plant-associated dataset.
-However,  in the [paper](https://www.biorxiv.org/content/10.1101/2021.07.12.451567v1.full) [2] there is information related to tools performance on plant-associated dataset.
+However,  in {%cite Meyer2021%} there is information related to tools performance on plant-associated dataset.
 We created the priority list of tools for the plant-associated dataset.

 1. (Meta)HipMer
 2. **(meta)Flye**